 The ATOM Photo Comp is an initiative of Australian Teachers of Media (ATOM).
 It provides Australian and New Zealand student and adult photographers with the opportunity to submit a folio of three (3) photographs adhering to a theme, and win fantastic prizes in the process.

-The theme for the 2021 competition is Turbulence.
+The theme for the 2021 competition was Turbulence.
 Please click here for more detail about the theme.